-1. Lower Reach and Loss of Relevance
+Lower Reach and Loss of Relevance

 Intermediation services platforms leverage data from multiple sources to increase personalization and matching and inform marketing campaigns.
 Research has shown that personalization of the e-commerce experience increases merchant's sales.
-A field experiment with 555,800 customers on the Alibaba platform in China showed that restricting the use of personal data for recommendations led to more concentration in recommendations and a very sharp decrease in the matching quality as measured by both clickthrough rate (75% drop), product viewing (33% drop), and market transactions (81% drop in purchases of home page recommendations).Although consumers' active search queries increased, there was a net loss in total commerce.
+A field experiment with 555,800 customers on the Alibaba platform in China showed that restricting the use of personal data for recommendations led to more concentration in recommendations and a very sharp decrease in the matching quality as measured by both clickthrough rate (75% drop), product viewing (33% drop), and market transactions (81% drop in purchases of home page recommendations).
+On Market transactions (81% drop in purchases), there was a net loss in total commerce.
 The negative effect was more pronounced for niche merchants.